thomasWeise/oa/metaheuristics/randomSampling/README.md

 This is exactly the *Law of Diminishing Returns*&nbsp;[@SN2001M] known from the field of economics.

 And this makes a lot of sense here.
-On one hand, the maximal possible improvement of the solution quality is bounded by the global optimum &ndash; once we have obtained it, we cannot improve the quality further, even if we invest infinitely much of an resource.
+On one hand, the maximal possible improvement of the solution quality is bounded by the global optimum.
+Once we have obtained it, we cannot improve the quality further, even if we invest infinitely much of an resource.
-On the other hand, in most practical problems, the amount of solutions that have a certain quality gets the smaller the closer said quality is to the optimal one.
+On the other hand, in most practical problems, the number of solutions that have a certain quality gets the smaller the closer said quality is to the optimal one.
 This is actually what we see in [@fig:progress_rs_log_T]: The chance of randomly guessing a solution of quality&nbsp;$F$ becomes the smaller the better (smaller)&nbsp;$F$ is.

 \definition{rule}{diminishingReturns}{Optimization algorithms make most of their progress early during the search.
 Eventually, the improvements upon the best-so-far solution will become smaller and require (often exponentially) more runtime.}